The James V. Brown Library and Snowden Library of Lycoming College have collaborated for a year-long book discussion group.

 The CollegeTown Book Chat Society is a joint effort to engage members of the Lycoming College community and patrons of James V. Brown Library in a yearlong exploration of books from different genres focused on a single theme.
 For this coming year, the group has chosen six books related to World War I in honor of its centennial.

 The group will meet every other month.
-The fifth meeting will be held at noon on Tuesday, May 19th at the James V. Brown Library in the Lowry Room, Third Floor.
-The next book to be discussed will be the thriller novel The Star of Istanbul by Robert Olen Butler.
+The sixth and final meeting will be held at noon on Tuesday, July 21st at the Snowden Library, third floor on the campus of Lycoming College.
+The final book to be discussed will be the historical novel Wake by Anna Hope.

 “The James V. Brown Library is so excited to focus on World War I this year and to begin a new collaboration with the Snowden Library,” said Melissa Rowse, assistant director of the Brown Library.
 “We hope to build social and civic literacy by connecting the community with conversations around books.”